-STATE OF CALIFORNIA - CALIFORNIA TRANSPORTATION COMMISSION CTC-0001 (01/2023) ROAD REPAIR AND ACCOUNTABILITY ACT OF 2017 PROJECT BASELINE AGREEMENT Project Name Resolution 1.
-FUNDING PROGRAM Active Transportation Program Local Partnership Program (Competitive) Solutions for Congested Corridors Program State Highway Operation and Protection Program Trade Corridor Enhancement Program 2.
-PARTIES AND DATE 2.1 This Project Baseline Agreement (Agreement) effective on 3.
-RECITAL 3.1 Whereas at its meeting the Commission approved the and included in this program of projects the, the parties are entering into this Project Baseline Agreement to document the project cost, schedule, scope and benefits, as detailed on the Project Programming Request Form attached hereto as Exhibit A , the Project Report attached hereto as Exhibit B , the Performance Metrics Form attached hereto as Exhibit C , as the baseline for project monitoring by the Commission.
+STATE OF CALIFORNIA - CALIFORNIA TRANSPORTATION COMMISSION CTC-0001 (03/2023) ROAD REPAIR AND ACCOUNTABILITY ACT OF 2017 PROJECT BASELINE AGREEMENT Project Name Resolution 1.
+FUNDING PROGRAM Active Transportation Program Local Partnership Program (Competitive) Solutions for Congested Corridors Program State Highway Operation and Protection Program Trade Corridor Enhancement Program Inde contact Emmedical Program 2.
+PARTIES AND DATE 2.1 This Project Baseline Agreement (Agreement) effective on (will be completed by CTC), is made by and between the California Transportation Commission (Commission), the California Department of Transportation (Caltrans), the Project Applicant,, and the Implementing Agency,, sometimes collectively referred to as the "Parties".
+3. RECITAL 3.1 Whereas at its meeting the Commission approved the and included in this program of projects the, the parties are entering into this Project Baseline Agreement to document the project cost, schedule, scope and benefits, as detailed on the Project Programming Request Form attached hereto as Exhibit A , the Project Report attached hereto as Exhibit B , the Performance Metrics Form attached hereto as Exhibit C , as the baseline for project monitoring by the Commission.
 3.2 The undersigned Project Applicant certifies that the funding sources cited are committed and expected to be available; the estimated costs represent full project funding; and the scope and description of benefits is the best estimate possible.
 4. GENERAL PROVISIONS The Project Applicant, Implementing Agency, and Caltrans agree to abide by the following provisions: 4.1 To meet the requirements of the Road Repair and Accountability Act of 2017 (Senate Bill [SB] 1, Chapter 5, Statutes of 2017) which provides the first significant, stable, and on-going increase in state transportation funding in more than two decades.
-4.2 To adhere, as applicable, to the provisions of the Commission: Resolution , "Adoption of Program of Projects for the Active Transportation Program", dated Resolution , "Adoption of Program of Projects for the Local Partnership Program", dated Resolution , "Adoption of Program of Projects for the Solutions for Congested Corridors Program", dated Resolution , "Adoption of Program of Projects for the State Highway Operation and Protection Program", dated Resolution , "Adoption of Program of Projects for the Trade Corridor Enhancement Program", dated Project Baseline Agreement Page 1 of 3
+4.2 To adhere, as applicable, to the provisions of the Commission: Resolution , "Adoption of Program of Projects for the Active Transportation Program", dated Resolution , "Adoption of Program of Projects for the Local Partnership Program", dated Resolution , "Adoption of Program of Projects for the Solutions for Congested Corridors Program", dated Resolution , "Adoption of Program of Projects for the State Highway Operation and Protection Program", dated Resolution, "Adoption of Program of Projects for the Trade Corridor Enhancement Program", dated Project Baseline Agreement Page 1 of 3